iscc/iscc-schema/docs/context/index.md

 <small><http://schema.org/keywords></small>
 !!! term ""
     Keywords or tags used to describe this content.
-Multiple entries in a keywords list are typically delimited by commas.
+Either a list of keywords or a sting with comma separated keywords.

 ## previous